-8. Hungary’s Budapest parliament building is ranked the third world’s largest parliament building and it is also the tallest building in the city.
+8. Hungary’s Budapest parliament building is ranked the third world’s largest parliament building and is the tallest building in the city.
 This impressive structure is also one of the oldest legislative buildings in Europe.

 10. You can only name your child in Hungary after there is an approval from the government.
 You can pick a name from the extensive list provided.
 However, if your favorite name is not in the list, you need to fill in an approval form with the Research Institute for Linguistics of the Hungarian Academy of Sciences.

 11. The Hungarian capital, Budapest, has the most significant number of thermal springs in the world.
 On a daily basis, 70 million liters of water come up there to the surface of the earth.

 12. August 20 is St. Stephen’s Day, Hungary’s national holiday, which commemorates the foundation of the Hungarian State.

 13. After the Second World War, the communist rule became dominant in Hungary.
 In the late 1980s, the cumulative debt owed by Hungary was $18 billion and was the highest debt owed per capita across Europe

 14. Did you know that about 2.5 million native Hungarian people do not live in Hungary?
 Rather, they live in Romania and other western European countries as well as in North America.

 15. The Hungarian Grand Prix of 1986 was the first formula one race to happen behind the iron curtain.